dborth/vbagx/readme.txt

 with the A button.
 Press the B button to swap between controlling a list box and controlling the buttons.
 Pressing the Home button will exit from the main menu.
 You can choose what exiting will do by using the settings menu.

-Keyboard and mouse do not work in the menu yet.

 Click on the logo to see the credits.